Tepic Nayarit: TOP Things to Do and See

 Locals believe it is miraculous, so there are prayers and petitions from people asking for a miracle around it.

-Just over 50 kilometers from Tepic, the Santa Maria del Oro Lagoon, also known as “Samao,” is a true wonder.
+Just over 50 km from Tepic, the Santa Maria del Oro Lagoon, also known as “Samao,” is a true wonder.

 It is a beautiful lagoon whose color changes depending on the year’s season, located in a vast crater in the Sierra Madre Occidental.

 Here you can practice kayaking or boating, eat at the restaurants on its shore or explore its surroundings by bicycle or on foot.
-There is also a lookout point on the road!
+There is also a viewpoint on the road!

 Cerro de la Cruz is one of the most recommended tourist sites in Tepic to enjoy the city’s beauty.